thegetty/lod-gateway/README.md

 **Setup Instructions**

-The MART project application is containerised using Docker, and comprises of two primary services: the `transformer` and the `web-service`, and for development purposes, a third `postgres` service is bundled with the application to allow for local development as well as to support continuous integration testing.
+The LOD Gateway project application is containerised using Docker, and comprises of two primary services: the `transformer` and the `web-service`, and for development purposes, a third `postgres` service is bundled with the application to allow for local development as well as to support continuous integration testing.
 The source code for the primary services may be found nested within the top-level `source` directory within this repository, and the `postgres` service configuration may be found within the top-level `services` directory.
 Each service has its own `Dockerfile` and these are tied together for development via the project's `docker-compose.yml` file.
 Configuration settings for the application are defined within an `.env` file, which is read by the `docker-compose` command automatically into the build and runtime environment via the `docker-compose.yml` file.
 More information on configuring the application may be found below in the **Configuration** section.

 The installation, build and startup instructions for development are as follows: